swkWien/GDCR2021/content/home/session4_minimalist_coder.md

 {{< slide content="common.retrospective" >}}

----

-## 🤔
-- How did this affect your code?
+How did this approach affect
-- What are the pros of using very small methods and classes?
-- What are the cons of using very small methods and classes?
+- the readability of your code?
+- your understanding of the implementation?

 ---